 Joan Miró was a painter, sculptor, engraver and ceramist.
 And also one of the pioneers of what was called surrealism, specifically its most "childish" and automatic.For Joan Miró the subconscious was a huge playground, or a toy very similar to those he had in his childhood.

-Numbered edition (artist's proof 23/30) original lithograph engraving, signed by the author.
+A "mosaic" image that alludes to the ancient history of the Olympics.
+Numbered edition (artist's proof 13/30) original lithograph engraving, signed by the author.